Support for Students with Additional Needs

 All of your information will be kept securely within the University’s student records system, which has appropriate access protocols in place.

 In addition to providing us with official medical or academic practitioner documentation to validate your individual arrangements, you must complete a Students with Additional Needs Form (see below).

 Registry Services, Residence Life and Property Services all work together to ensure that students with mobility impairments have the required access they need to classroom space, residential areas and study space.

-For questions or concerns about the University’s students with additional needs policy, please contact Prof. Dominic Alessio, Dean of International Programmes, Allison Cole-Stutz, Dean of Student Affairs or Katherine Lytle, Student Affairs Coordinator.
+For questions or concerns about the University’s students with additional needs policy, please contact Allison Cole-Stutz, Vice-President of Student Affairs or Katherine Lytle, Student Affairs Coordinator.